KUMAIL261103/Odoo_Combat/README.md

 - Node.js and npm installed
 - MongoDB installed and running
-- Stripe account for payment processing
+- Razorpay account for payment processing